2023 Madrid municipal election: Parties and candidates

-In March 2021, four Más Madrid city councillors, including former lieutenant mayor Marta Higueras, split into the Mixed Group to form "Recover Madrid" (Recupera Madrid), a platform aiming at "preserving the original project" of former mayor Manuela Carmena under a more moderate and pragmatic line, draining material and economic resources from the Más Madrid group, and becoming involved in controversial choices, such as the approval of the 2022 budget of José Luis Martínez-Almeida, which also saw one of Recupera Madrid's councillors, Felipe Llamas, resigning from his post in disagreement.
-The platform announced its intention to not run in this election, but at the end they designed Luis Cueto as their candidate.
+In March 2021, four Más Madrid city councillors, including former lieutenant mayor Marta Higueras, split into the Mixed Group to form "Recover Madrid" (Recupera Madrid), a platform aiming at "preserving the original project" of former mayor Manuela Carmena under a more moderate and pragmatic line, draining material and economic resources from the Más Madrid group, and becoming involved in controversial choices—such as the approval of Mayor José Luis Martínez-Almeida's 2022 budget—which saw one of Recupera Madrid's councillors, Felipe Llamas, resigning from his post in disagreement.
+The platform announced its intention to run in the election, selecting Luis Cueto as their candidate.

-On 12 September 2022, Podemos announced its intention to contest the 2023 Madrid City Council elections after deciding not to do so for the 2019 elections, choosing athlete Roberto Sotomayor as the party's candidate.
+On 12 September 2022, Podemos announced its intention to contest the 2023 Madrid municipal election after not having done in the 2019 election, with athlete Roberto Sotomayor as the party's candidate.